japinol7/maze-solver/README.md

 ## Maze Solver

 	Creates and solves mazes of NxN cells with a start and a goal.
+    The start cell must be located in the first row of the maze.
+    The goal cell must be located in the last row of the maze.

 	version: 0.0.3
 	author: Joan A. Pinol